-Proposals that may have significant adverse impacts upon that can be of benefit to water quality must demonstrate that they will in order or preference:
+Proposals that may have significant adverse impacts upon water environment, including upon habitats and species that can be of benefit to water quality must demonstrate that they will, in order of preference:

 - filtering water helping to improve or maintain water quality